elcuervo/gerbil/README.md

 Or just include the .js and run tests within a normal browser.

-You can now execute the tests with node without to depend on the browser
+You can now execute the tests with node without depending on the browser

 ```javascript
 var scenario = require('gerbil').scenario;